michaelgranado/hpl-rpi/README.md

         sh setup/make_generic
         mv setup/Make.UNKNOWN ./Make.rpi
       ```
-4. Now you have to create your own make file, use mine as a reference
+4. Now you have to create your own make file, use mine as a reference.
+Once ready you should be able to compile hpl with:

+      ```make arch=rpi```

+Don't forget to leave a comment, drop a like, and subsribe